WELCOME TO B&E HONEY

 We are Growing

 B&E Honey is expanding.
-We have expanded our apiary to two additional properties in Bucks County.
-One in Langhorne and the other in Solebury.
+We have expanded our apiary to three additional properties in Bucks County.
+One in Langhorne and two in Solebury.
 The objective of this expansion is to diversify our honey crop.
 Different areas produce different honey. it will be exciting to see how this honey differs in taste and appearance.
 All of this depends on the flowers the bees can harvest nectar from.
 With luck, we are hoping to harvest honey from these new locations by the end of the summer.

 THE SNOW HAS ARRIVED AT B&E HONEY